-- The main legislation which underpins our work with vulnerable adults in refuge is the Care Act 2014. - The welfare of vulnerable adults is paramount, and Gilgal takes safeguarding everyone seriously in all the work we do and in all the decisions we take, regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation and that all vulnerable adults have an equal right to protection from all types of harm or abuse. - Some vulnerable adults are additionally vulnerable because of the impact of previous experiences, their level of disability or dependency, communication needs or other issues. - Working in partnership with vulnerable adults, carers and other agencies is essential in promoting the welfare of vulnerable adults.

-• The Mental Capacity Act (2005) - reminds us to take into account the ability of service users to make informed choices about way they want to live and risks they want to take.
+- The main legislation which underpins our work with adults at risk in refuge is the Care Act 2014. - The welfare of adults is paramount, and Gilgal takes safeguarding everyone seriously in all the work we do and in all the decisions we take, regardless of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation and that all vulnerable adults have an equal right to protection from all types of harm or abuse. - Some adults are additionally vulnerable because of the impact of previous experiences, their level of disability or dependency, communication needs or other issues. - Working in partnership with adults, carers and other agencies is essential in promoting the welfare of adults at risk. - The Mental Capacity Act (2005) reminds us to consider the ability of residents to make informed choices about way they want to live and risks they want to take.

-Definition of a Vulnerable Adult:
+Definition of an Adult at Risk: